Date: 2 December 2001-February 2002

 Type of event: orphaned radiothermal generators

-Three men found two radiothermal generators in the woods 27 km from Liya, western Georgia.
-They removed the shielding, apparently to recover the material as scrap metal.
-In early December 2001 they removed both strontium-90 sources, each one 35,000 curies, and took them back to their campsite where they used them as heat sources.
-All three became sick from radiation exposure within hours.
-After they sought medical treatment, Georgian authorities contacted the IAEA on 24 December for assistance in securing the sources.
-A team attempted to reach the sources in January 2002 but was unable to due to heavy snow and rugged terrain.
-A team successfully reached the sources on 4 February 2002 after which they were secured.
+Georgian authorities attempted to locate the sources on 23 December but failed to due to heavy snow and rugged terrain.
+A second attempt succeeded on 29 December, measuring the dose rate as 0.13 rem/hour at 5 meters from the sources which were partially shielded by rocks.
+Dose rate at 1 meter unshielded was 60 rem/hour for each source.
+On 4 January 2002 Georgia requested IAEA assistance in securing the sources.
+A joint Georgian and IAEA team attempted to reach the sources on 6-7 January 2002 but was unable to due to heavy snow and rugged terrain.
+A joint Georgian and IAEA team successfully reached the sources on 2 February 2002 after which they were secured.
+A team of 24 was required in order to limit each person to no more than 2 minutes total near the sources.
+Team member doses ranged from 0.02 to 0.1 rem.
 Subsequently investigators concluded that the men had been using and selling lead from the RTG shields for a period of months; 20 kg of contaminated lead was recovered in a Liya house.
 One report claims the men were offered $10,000 to transport the sources to Turkey.

 Return to Home.
 Return to Nuclear Weapons Resources.
 Return to Database of radiological incidents and related events.